neatnik/omg.lol/info/Address Services/dns.md

 ### CAA records

-When entering SRV records, ensure that the Data field contains your `flags` and `tag` values before the destination.
-For example, a valid entry might be `128 issue letsencrypt.org`.
+When entering CAA records, ensure that the Data field contains your `flags` and `tag` values before the destination.
+For example, a valid entry might be `128 issue "letsencrypt.org"`.

 ### SRV records

-When entering CAA records, ensure that the Data field contains the `weight` and `port` values before the destination.
-For example, a valid entry might be `0 5 25565 foobar.omg.lol`.
+When entering SRV records, ensure that the Data field contains the `weight` and `port` values before the destination.
+For example, a valid entry might be `5 25565 foobar.omg.lol`.

 ## DNS “Gotchas”